saniyar-dev/xk6-new-http/README.md

 This extension goal is to change the way users used to make HTTP connection with k6.

-As you can see in [k6 repo](https://github.com/grafana/k6) there is [lots of issues](https://github.com/grafana/k6/issues?q=is%3Aissue%20state%3Aopen%20label%3Anew-http) with old/standard [HTTP API]() implemented in k6 originally.
+As you can see in [k6 repo](https://github.com/grafana/k6) there is [lots of issues](https://github.com/grafana/k6/issues?q=is%3Aissue%20state%3Aopen%20label%3Anew-http) with old/standard [HTTP API](https://t.me/saniyar_krmi) implemented in k6 originally.
 So they came with an idea to design a complete new HTTP API (you can see [the design document here](https://github.com/grafana/k6/blob/master/docs/design/018-new-http-api.md)).

+### What i'm doing?
+I couldn't find an implementation for [the design document here](https://github.com/grafana/k6/blob/master/docs/design/018-new-http-api.md), so i decided to implement it myself and contribute to the great k6.
+I need you to know that this project is a working progress and also my hubby as a side project, so don't expect something unordinary great from it.
+I hope some day it will be a great implementation of [phase 1](https://github.com/grafana/k6/issues/3038), but today is not the day.
+Hope you enjoy it!

 ## Requirements